clamsproject/mmif/specifications/versions/1.0/index.md

 #### 1.4.1.
 The *view's metadata* property

-This property contains information to describe the annotations in a view.
+This property contains information about the annotations in a view.
 Here is an example for view with segments added by the CLAMS bars-and-tones tool:

-a `producer` key and optionally a `rules` keys (not shown here, but it could define a particular rule set or maybe a model used by the service).
-Here is an example of the value of the metadata property of a view:

 ```json
 {